 - Take a mini-break from work.
 Walk away from your office and enjoy a day or two of renewal and relaxation.
 Go to a day spa.
 Take a weekend retreat.
 Go for a walk in the local park.
+Take your honey to lunch.
 Breathe.

 - Get ready for tax season.
 If your business slows down during December, no worries!
 Use that time to prepare your tax files so that you can whiz through tax season (it’s coming sooner than you expect!).
 Tally business-related mileage for year.
-Estimate your last tax payment for the current year (many self-employed people make quarterly estimated tax payments; the final payment is usually due on January 15).
+Estimate your last tax payment for the current year (many self-employed people make quarterly estimated tax payments; the final payment is usually due around mid-January).
 Send your final invoices for the current year.

 - Send business holiday cards and gifts.
 If the slow time falls around the holidays, use them to your advantage.
 Get into the holiday spirit with your clients by mailing holiday cards and gifts to them.
 Make specially-discounted holiday offers to clients/customers.
-Offer them gift certificates that they can give to their family and friends for your services and products.
+Offer them gift certificates that they can give to their family, friends or colleagues for your services and products.

 - Do your accounting and bookkeeping.
 Enter all revenue and expenses into your recordkeeping system.
 Balance your checkbook.
 Set your budget and revenue goals for next year.

 - Become goal-oriented.
 Take this down-time to look at your current goals, to see how you’re doing so far and to write some new goals for the next 12 months.
 Create an updated marketing plan and budget.
 Make sure your budget includes a cash reserve to cover you during slow business times.
 Even if this business slow time falls mid-year, you can still spend time planning for the next 12-24 months.